 Everyone geared up for that long-awaited camping trip?
 Well, there is no doubt, that for all the 8-hours-a-day, 6-days-a-week, holiday-starved workers, camping is a sublime joy.
 But one thing that usually turns out to be a mind-bender is the food.
 Cooking in the wild, away from the confines of your kitchen, is a different experience altogether, and requires some preparation.

-But not to worry!
+Ok, all prepared but you are still worrying that even after making a decent groceries the improvise cooking would not satisfy your sublime taste?
+Don’t worry!
 Here we enumerate 7 finger-licking, nutritious, and easy-to-cook food recipes, which will be a treat not only to eat, but to cook as well.

 1. Campfire Roasted Apples